Jessa Duggar Gets Jana To Hold New Baby For Instagram, Jeremy Vuolo Misses Family Photo With Jinger And Ben

 Looks like Jessa and Jinger took care to put Jana front and center of the picture.

-Another reason was to visit Fixer Upper stars’ Chip and Joanna Gaines’ Magnolia Market at the Silos.
+Another reason was to visit Fixer Upper stars Chip and Joanna Gaines’ Magnolia Market at the Silos.

 In these Instagram pictures, Jill & Jessa: Counting On fans are still doggedly trying to find out whether Jinger Duggar is pregnant and hiding it from them.